arekinath/e2qc/README.md

 Put this in your startup procedure somewhere and it will configure the `slow_thing` cache with a 16MB size instead of the default 4MB, and a Q1 ratio of 0.4 (the value for the target size of Q1 during eviction will be 6.4MB).

-Currently, the call to `e2qc:setup/2` has to happen before the cache is used for the first time (this will be fixed later).
+Currently, if you make a call to `e2qc:setup/2` with a size that is smaller than the default, the call has to happen before the cache is used for the first time (otherwise it will throw an error).
+Fixing this is an open TODO.

 ## Statistics